SunsetLabs-Game/COA-Website/README.md

-# 🚀 Internal Commit and Branch Guide | Citizen of Arcanis Marketplace
+# 🚀 Commit and Branch Guide | Citizen of Arcanis Marketplace
-This guide is designed for **our team**.
  The goal is to keep the codebase clear and organized, making collaboration easier and ensuring we can understand changes in the future.

 ---